preconstruct/preconstruct/docs/symlinks-proposal.md

 This would solve the problem of people having to handle Babel compilation themselves/having to add a require hook themselves.
 That could be worse for using preconstruct with jest since jest would compile stuff along with preconstruct compiling things.

 ## Unresolved questions

+- Is this overcomplicating things when it mostly works right now?
+- Is having to have something that has to be run on postinstall and whenever changes are made to preconstruct config worth it?